Top-rated movers to make your Los Angeles to Providence move easy

 - Providence’s population is about 95% less than Los Angeles.

-- Providence's public transportation has a score of 7 out of 10 versus Los Angeles's higher score of 8.
+- Providence’s public transportation score of 7 out of 10 is lower than Los Angeles’s score of 8.

 - Providence is more walkable than Los Angeles with a score of 76 out of 100 vs Los Angeles’s 69 out of 100.

-- Both Providence and Los Angeles have the same bike-friendliness score of 59 out of 100, meaning Providence is about as safe for cyclists as Los Angeles.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Providence and Los Angeles have similar bike-friendliness scores (59 vs 61), meaning Providence is about as safe for cyclists as Los Angeles.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-Other things to consider for your Los Angeles vs. Providence move
+Other things to consider for your Los Angeles to Providence move

 - State licensing: In Rhode Island, the Rhode Island Public Utilities Commission (RIPUC) is responsible for providing regulation and oversight of the moving and storage industry.
 The state maintains a database of licensed movers, though some information may not be current.
 To verify that the movers you’re considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
 Before booking, ensure the moving company is officially licensed to handle your move.